queryluke/masseffect-5e-pdf/parts/armor-sets.md

 ___
 - **Cost:** 9,350

 Darkvision 10m.
 Infrared Vision 10m.
-You can toggle between the 2 vision types as a free action..
+You can toggle between the 2 vision types as a free action.

 ___Set Bonus (2 of 2).___ Extended air supply allows the wearer to breathe in unfriendly environments for up to 48 hours.